electric-sql/electric/docs/api/_DATABASE_USE_IPV6.md

-Set to `false` to stop Electric from trying to connect to the database over IPv6.
-By default, it will try to resolve the hostname from `DATABASE_URL` to an IPv6 address, falling back to IPv4 in case that fails.
+Set to `true` to force Electric to resolve the host in `DATBASE_URL` to an IPv6 address and try connecting to it over the IPv6 protocol.
+It will fall back to looking up an IPv4 address if the IPv6 lookup fails.